Uxbridge, Ontario: History

 It was named for Uxbridge, England, a name which was derived from "Wixan's Bridge".

 The first settlers in the area were Quakers who started arriving in 1806 from the Catawissa area of Pennsylvania.
 The community's oldest building, the Uxbridge Friends Meeting House, was built in 1820 and overlooks the town from Quaker Hill, a kilometre to the west.

-The township was incorporated as a municipality in 1850 and became part of the newly formed Ontario County two years later.
+The township was incorporated as a municipality under York County in 1850 and became part of the newly formed Ontario County two years later.

 The first passenger-carrying narrow-gauge railway in North America, the Toronto and Nipissing Railway arrived in Uxbridge in June 1871, and for over a decade Uxbridge was the headquarters of the railway.
 In 1872, the Village of Uxbridge was separated from the Township and incorporated as a separate entity.

 With the creation of the Regional Municipality of Durham in 1974, Uxbridge Township was amalgamated with the Town of Uxbridge and Scott Township to create an expanded Township of Uxbridge.

 Uxbridge today

 Today, Uxbridge is as a mostly suburban community in northern Durham Region.
 Major manufacturing employers include Pine Valley Packaging (packaging, containers and portable shelters), Koch-Glitsch Canada (mass transfer systems) and Hela Canada (spice and ingredient manufacture).
 Uxbridge area is also home to many small industrial businesses, cultivation farms and beekeeping organizations.
 Many residents commute to other centres in Durham and York Regions and beyond.

 The 30-bed Uxbridge Cottage Hospital opened in 1958 is a site associated with the Markham Stouffville Hospital Corporation.
+A new ward of the hospital was added in 2022.

 Uxbridge is twinned with Catawissa, Pennsylvania, in the United States, from which many of its settlers originated.

 Uxbridge has three community newspapers: the Uxbridge Times Journal, the Standard and the Cosmos.
 Uxbridge is also served by a monthly community magazine and events guide, Uxbridge Town Talk.

-Coat of Arms
+Coat of arms

 The motto is an abbreviation of “On to it Uxbridge,” meaning “Let’s go Uxbridge.”
 It refers to Ontario through the abbreviation “Ont.,” while being a rallying call for the township and its residents to move forward into the future with confidence.